joyjsmun/Week-2-Project-DeAI-Bootcamp-Q1-2025-Encode-Club/README.md

 - You have installed pip (Python package installer).
 - You have set up your OpenAI API key.
 - Make sure that the OpenAI API key is stored in an environment variable named exactly OPENAI_API_KEY.
+- You have installed Node.js and npm.
+At least version 20 or higher.

 ## Installation